sean-atkinson/row_health_wellness_program_analysis/README.md

 <a id='section_5'></a>
 # Addendum: Notes on the Marketing Campaign Analysis
 [(Back to table of contents)](#table_of_contents)<br><br>
-With regards to the marketing campaign analysis, please note that the 24 most recent campaigns had incomplete data.
+With regards to the marketing campaign analysis, please note that the 24 most recent campaigns have incomplete data.
 They're currently missing total signups, signup rate, and cost per signup.
-Consequently that means only 33 of the 57 campaigns have complete data and that may have skewed the analysis.
+Consequently, that means only 33 of the 57 campaigns have complete data.
+Given that the missing data did not prevent meaningful analysis due to the availability of complete records for over half of the campaigns, I proceeded with the data available.
+However, I kept the potential bias in mind during my analysis and acknolwedge my insights and recommendations may have been skewed as a result.